open-learning-exchange/open-learning-exchange.github.io/ll_CC/pages/githubandmarkdown.md

 There is a lot of GitHub to learn, but to acclimatize you to it, we will provide a basic example of how to change something on GitHub.
 This example with specifically create your own <username>.github.io and allow you to edit and commit your changes.

 First, you will need to find the correct GitHub repository to fork.
 Forking is essentially creating a copy on your own user so that you don't edit or mess up the main file.
 To make it easier on you, I will provide you with a link to the correct repository [here](https://github.com/open-learning-exchange/open-learning-exchange.github.io).
-Now you will fork the repository to your own page.
+Now, you will fork the repository to your own page.
 Look at the picture below to find the fork button.

 ![Forking on GitHub](/ll_CC/pages/uploads/images/Forking on GitHub.png)